Wbaguette/info-extractor/README.md

 replace them.

 ## How?
-Simply pass a relative of full path to a non-empty .pptx, .ppt, or .pdf file when running the program.
+Simply pass the relative or full path of a .pptx, .ppt, or .pdf file when running the program.
 <pre>
 python main.py "full_or_relative_path_to_my_file"
 </pre>

-Next, the file path is validated, making sure it exists and is the right file type.
+Next, the file path is validated, making sure it exists and is an allowed file type.

-After this has happenend, the file is parsed using tika, and then cleaned up using a regular expression for newlines (parsing PowerPoints leaves massive amounts of newlines ^_^).
+After this has happenend, we check if the file is empty, and if it isn't, the file is parsed using tika.
+A regular expression for newlines is used to clean up the text (parsing PowerPoints leaves massive amounts of newlines ^_^).

 Then, we do the AI part.
 This is split into two steps.
    Firstly, I authenticate by passing my OpenAI API Key and Org ID into openai (which are hidden from the reader), and then I am ready to go (it really is that simple).

    Secondly, I make a chat completion request.
 OpenAI makes it very easy to use their models.
-All of the AI related code is in the 'ai' folder, and most of the LOC in there are error handling.
+All of the AI related code is in the 'ai' folder.
+Its pretty small, and most of the LOC in there are error handling.
 Currently, this project is using the gpt-3.5-turbo-16k model as I realized that I needed to handle a massive amount of tokens.

 Once a response has been received from the model, it is error checked.
 For chat completion requests, we must make sure that the "finish_reason" is nothing other than "stop".
-More info here: https://platform.openai.com/docs/guides/gpt/chat-completions-api
+More info about that here: https://platform.openai.com/docs/guides/gpt/chat-completions-api

-Finally, I gave myself two options on how to "consume" the response.
+Finally, I gave myself two ways to view the response.
-   Option 1: Simply print out the whole response in the terminal Option 2: Save the response as a .txt file in the same directory as the intitial file passed
+   Option 1: Response is printed out in the terminal Option 2: Response is saved as a .txt file in the same directory as the initial file

 ## Future Features?
 Token Size Handling: What happens if I want to get a summary of a MASSIVE file?